Everything You Need To Know About Garden Leave

-Legitimate interest can include the protection of an employer’s goodwill fostered with clients and suppliers; to ensure the stability of an employer’s workforce; or to prevent the dissemination of any confidential information that the employee might otherwise possess.
+Legitimate interest can include the protection of an employer’s goodwill fostered with clients and suppliers, ensuring the stability of an employer’s workforce, or preventing the dissemination of any confidential information that the employee might otherwise possess.

 An employee can be placed on garden leave if: